LF-Rodriguez/k-Padre/README.md

 ## Dependencies

 This script requires [`samtools`](http://www.htslib.org/) to be installed.
-Samtools is included in the kPadre-env.yalm file for conda, but a custom installation can be used as long as samtools is in your system PATH.
+A Conda environment with samtools can be created with the kPadre-env.yalm file, but a custom installation can be used as long as samtools is in your system PATH.

 ## Installation